 Simply, the VB6 diet is a healthy way of eating while being careful about the source of meat, dairy, and fish you consume.

-In other words, it teaches you how to make better choices, even though that could mean restricting yourself to some foods in order to indulge in healthier options.
+In other words, it teaches you how to make better choices, even though that could mean restricting yourself to some foods to indulge in healthier options.

 This is the 3rd best diet for diabetes according to the U.S. News and World Report.
 It’s based on plant foods while avoiding animal products.
 So, the claim is that plants provide nutrients that help control diabetes, while animal products clog arteries and increase LDL cholesterol.

 Also, it requires eliminating vegetable oils from your diet.
 However, The Engine 2 diet allows you to start eliminating animal products from your diet gradually so that you can get used to them more easily.

 This diet requires eating plenty of water-rich foods, like vegetables, fruits, soups, and broths.
 Also, it allows whole grains thanks to their high fiber content which helps maintain stable blood sugar levels.
 So, besides being very nutritious, the Volumetrics diet is also very filling.

 Flexitarian (from flexible and vegetarian) implies that you don’t have to cut out meat completely, but use healthier alternatives such as tofu, eggs, lentils, and similar protein-rich foods.

 So, besides plant-based foods, you can also enjoy these non-meat protein foods following the 3-4-5 regimen.

-It means having a 300-calorie breakfast, 400-calorie lunch, and a 500-calorie dinner.
+It means having a 300-calorie breakfast, a 400-calorie lunch, and a 500-calorie dinner.
 Also, you can have 150-calorie snacks in between.
 However, your total caloric consumption should be around 1500 calories, depending on your weight, age, gender, and physical activity.

 A lot of people who followed this diet lost around 11 pounds in a year.
 Many of them have also reduced their diabetes medication dosage or gone from insulin to oral medication.